- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 Napoleon refines everything that Empire did well, improving and streamlining the best parts of its rambling, often slack predecessor.
 More than a mere upgrade, Napoleon represents Creative Assembly’s efforts at properly applying a story to a game.
 Napoleon is a nod to Bonaparte’s genius, and the invasions are significant as they’re done with impartiality and humanity.

-Apart from being an amazing Total War game, Napoleon is an interesting way of looking at one of Europe’s turning points.
+Apart from being an amazing turn based strategy game, Napoleon is an interesting way of looking at one of Europe’s turning points.
 You get to feel the highs and lows of an unbelievable military mind, plus it’s an uncommon, often touching way of seeing an event that still reverberates through history.
 Experiencing warfare through the viewpoint of a few individuals makes Napoleon a brilliant, humbling, absolutely essential experience.

-Set around 395 AD, Attila traces the ascension to power of Attila of the Huns, one of the most fearsome rulers in history.
+Set around 395 AD, Total War Attila traces the ascension to power of Attila of the Huns, one of the most fearsome rulers in history.

 As the ninth game in the Total War series, Attila comes with a number of improvements to the user interface, A.I, storytelling, graphics, management of armies, and sound design.